 Make a choice on who gets to inherit your hard-earned CPF savings and do your CPF nomination online before you kick the bucket.

-One of the assets you’ll be leaving behind is your CPF savings, consisting of your Ordinary, Special, MediSave and Retirement Accounts.
+One of the assets most of us will be leaving behind is our CPF savings, consisting of your Ordinary, Special, MediSave and Retirement Accounts.

 - Why you should make a CPF nomination

 - What happens if you don’t nominate anyone

 - What you need to prepare for a CPF nomination